xmtp/xmtp-dot-org/docs/faq.md

 ### What are the costs of XMTP message storage and retrieval?

-Messages are stored off-chain on the XMTP network, with all nodes currently hosted by XMTP Labs.
-XMTP Labs currently absorbs all message storage and retrieval costs.
+Messages are stored off-chain on the XMTP network, with all nodes currently hosted by Ephemera.
+Ephemera currently absorbs all message storage and retrieval costs.

 There are no message storage and retrieval-related fees incurred by developers for building with the XMTP SDK.